cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Discuss the lists of groups in the circle and get more suggestions.
 Make a small contribution to at least one of the groups afterwards.

+**lernOS Canvas:** use building block "My Social Networks" to list groups or communities related to your objective.

 **Further Information:**

 * Sources for groups: [LinkedIn Groups](https://www.linkedin.com/groups), [Facebook Groups](https://www.facebook.com/groups), [Xing Groups](https://www.xing.com/communities) (mostly german), [meetup.com](https://www.meetup.com), [reddit.com](https://www.reddit.com/reddits/).